How to write accessible web content

 PDF headings

-Heading structure is difficult to fix after a PDF is created without special paid software, so you should:
+Heading structure is difficult to fix after a PDF is created without special paid software.
+To make PDFs accessible:

-Learn more in How to make Word documents accessible
+Learn how to do this in How to make Word documents accessible

 Examples of good and poor headings